-- [30] Section 53(2)(a) of the CHRA gives the Tribunal broad discretion in the making of remedial orders, in keeping with the broad purposes and goals of human rights legislation (2023 CHRT 55 at para 207): - 53(2) If at the conclusion of the inquiry the member or panel finds that the complaint is substantiated, the member or panel may, subject to section 54, make an order against the person found to be engaging or to have engaged in the discriminatory practice and include in the order any of the following terms that the member or panel considers appropriate: - (a) that the person cease the discriminatory practice and take measures, in consultation with the Commission on the general purposes of the measures,
+[30] Section 53(2)(a) of the CHRA gives the Tribunal broad discretion in the making of remedial orders, in keeping with the broad purposes and goals of human rights legislation (2023 CHRT 55 at para 207):

+53(2) If at the conclusion of the inquiry the member or panel finds that the complaint is substantiated, the member or panel may, subject to section 54, make an order against the person found to be engaging or to have engaged in the discriminatory practice and include in the order any of the following terms that the member or panel considers appropriate:

-- to redress the practice or to prevent the same or a similar practice from occurring in future, including - (i) the adoption of a special program, plan or arrangement referred to in subsection 16(1), or (ii) making an application for approval and implementing a plan under section 17. - Constructing an effective remedy in a complex case such as this one often demands innovation and flexibility.
+(a) that the person cease the discriminatory practice and take measures, in consultation with the Commission on the general purposes of the measures, to redress the practice or to prevent the same or a similar practice from occurring in the future, including

+(i) the adoption of a special program, plan, or arrangement referred to in subsection 16(1), or (ii) making an application for approval and implementing a plan under section 17.

+Constructing an effective remedy in a complex case such as this one often demands innovation and flexibility.
 Section 53(2)(a) and (b) of the CHRA provide for this flexibility.
-Section 53(2)(a) is designed to address systemic discrimination which requires addressing discriminatory practices and attitudes which requires considering historical patterns of discrimination. - [31] The Tribunal reviewed the scope of the CHRA remedies and the purpose of the legislation in earlier decisions and more recently summarized it in 2021 CHRT 41, at paragraphs 10-46.
-The Panel continues to rely on the approach it set out in these previous decisions. - [32] The Tribunal remains seized of all its previous orders except its compensation orders to ensure that they are adequately implemented to eliminate the systemic racial discrimination found and that it does not reoccur in the future. - [33] In retaining jurisdiction, the Tribunal cited Grover v.
+Section 53(2)(a) is designed to address systemic discrimination which requires addressing discriminatory practices and attitudes which requires considering historical patterns of discrimination.

+[31] The Tribunal reviewed the scope of the CHRA remedies and the purpose of the legislation in earlier decisions and more recently summarized it in 2021 CHRT 41, at paragraphs 10-46.
+The Panel continues to rely on the approach it set out in these previous decisions.

+[32] The Tribunal remains seized of all its previous orders except its compensation orders to ensure that they are adequately implemented to eliminate the systemic racial discrimination found and that it does not reoccur in the future.

+[33] In retaining jurisdiction, the Tribunal cited Grover v.
 Canada (National Research Council), 1994 CanLII 18487 (FC), 24 CHRR D/390 at paras.
 32-33, (Grover), for the proposition that retaining jurisdiction on complex orders designed to address systemic discrimination ensures discrimination is effectively remedied.
 Moreover, this is especially helpful where the task of determining "effective" remedies was characterized as demanding "innovation and flexibility on the part of the Tribunal..." "the CHRA is structured so as to encourage this flexibility".
-(2016 CHRT 10 at para 15). - [34] In 2016 CHRT 16, the Panel noted that it is Indigenous Services Canada (ISC) and the federal government's responsibility to implement the Tribunal's orders and remedy the discrimination found in the case.
-ISC must also communicate its response to the other parties and the Tribunal so they can ensure the discrimination has been remedied (para.
-9).
-The Panel also indicated that while it shared the desire to implement a remedy quickly, this is a complex matter and the Panel is committed to ensuring all parties have an opportunity to fully present their positions (para.
-13).
+(2016 CHRT 10 at para 15).